 - Auction Demand: Large-scale surrealist works by Dalí are highly competitive in the fine art market, often fetching above their estimated value at auction.

-Given the continuous price appreciation of Dalí’s surrealist masterpieces, acquiring a painting from this period (1940s-1950s) could be a highly profitable investment.
+Given the continuous price appreciation of Dalí’s surrealist masterpieces, acquiring a painting from the 1940s to 1950s period could be a highly profitable long-term investment.

 The Angelus – Auction Price: $10 Million

-Dalí became obsessed with Millet’s work, believing that its meaning was far darker than it appeared.
-While Millet’s original painting depicts two farmers praying in a field, Dalí interpreted the scene as a symbol of sexual repression, death, and subconscious fear.
-He created multiple works inspired by The Angelus, including paintings, sketches, and written analyses, in which he explored Freudian psychoanalysis, hidden symbolism, and paranoia theory.
-His fascination with the piece led him to paint distorted and surreal versions of the composition, infusing them with a nightmarish, dreamlike quality.
+Dalí became obsessed with Millet’s work, convinced that its meaning ran far darker than it appeared on the surface.
+While Millet’s original depicts two farmers praying in a field, Dalí read the scene as a symbol of sexual repression, death, and subconscious fear.
+He created multiple works inspired by The Angelus, including paintings, sketches, and written analyses, all exploring Freudian psychoanalysis, hidden symbolism, and what he called his paranoia theory.
+His fascination led him to paint distorted and surreal versions of the composition, infusing them with a nightmarish, dreamlike quality.

 Auction History and Market Value

-A significant version of The Angelus sold for over $10 million at at Sotheby’s New York on the 16th of November 2021, marking it as one of the most expensive Dalí paintings ever sold.
-The price appreciation of Dalí’s reimagined historical works has been remarkable, demonstrating the strong demand for his surrealist reinterpretations of classical paintings.
+A major version of The Angelus sold for over $10 million at Sotheby’s New York on November 16, 2021, marking it as one of the most expensive Dalí paintings ever sold.
+The price appreciation of Dalí’s reimagined historical works has been striking, demonstrating deep demand for his surrealist take on classical painting.

-To understand the investment trajectory of Dalí’s The Angelus, we can look at other Dalí paintings with similar themes and their auction performances:
+To understand the investment trajectory of Dalí’s The Angelus, it helps to look at other Dalí paintings with similar themes and how they have performed at auction.

 - “Couple aux têtes pleines de nuages” (1937) – Sold for $11.5 million in 2020.